Freddie Thompson (Irish criminal)

-Freddie Thompson is an Irish criminal connected to the Crumlin-Drimnagh feud who was also convicted of the murder of David Douglas.
+Frederick James Thompson, sometimes called "Fat Freddie" (born 16 December 1980) is an Irish criminal.
+Formerly a leader of a faction in the Crumlin-Drimnagh feud, he is currently serving life in prison for the murder of David Douglas.

 Early life

-He was born in 1980 and grew up in the Maryland area of south-inner city Dublin.
-He first came to the attention of the Garda Síochána in his teens for car theft and related offences.
+Frederick James Thompson was born on 16 December 1980.
+One of four children born to Christine, his father left the family when he was young.
+He grew up on Loreto Road in the Maryland area of south-inner city Dublin.
+Aside from a period working as a butcher's apprentice at the age of sixteen, Thompson has never held legitimate employment.
+He first came to the attention of the Garda Síochána in his at the age of thirteen for car theft and related offences.

-He was a cousin of Liam Byrne whose brother David who was shot in February 2016.
+He is a cousin of Liam Byrne whose brother David was shot in February 2016.

+Criminal activities

 Thompson assumed control of the Dublin branch of the Kinahan gang after Christy Kinahan was jailed in 1997 in relation to stolen cheques.
+In 2000, three members of the gang were arrested in the Holiday Inn on Pearse Street; while two were charged, Declan Gavin was released from custody without charge as he was not physically holding the drugs.
+Gavin's release led to him being labelled a "rat" by some gang members, splitting the gang into two factions; an anti-Gavin faction led by Brian Rattigan and a faction supportive of Gavin led by Thompson.

+In August 2001, Gavin was stabbed dead outside an Abrakebabra restaurant in Crumlin.
+This murder kicked off the Crumlin–Drimnagh feud, which went on throughout the 2000s.
+A number of Thompson's associates, including Gavin Byrne, Darren Geoghegan and Paul Warren were killed during this feud.
+Thompson fled Ireland for the Netherlands in 2005 amidst these murders.
+In 2006, Thompson was arrested and charged with possession of seven kilograms of cocaine and six handguns, but was acquitted of the charge in 2007.

-During 2007-2008 he was involved with a feud with the INLA when caused him to flee Dublin several times.
+During 2007-2008 he was involved with a feud with the INLA, including Declan Duffy, which caused him to flee Dublin several times.
 Because of this, Liam Byrne gradually assumed control of the Dublin branch of the gang.

-Ambush

-In 2008 he was travelling in a Four-wheel drive car in Spain with Paddy Doyle and Gary Hutch, a nephew of Gerry Hutch when they were ambushed and Doyle was shot dead.
+In 2008, he was travelling in a four-wheel drive car in Spain with Paddy Doyle and Gary Hutch, a nephew of Gerry Hutch when they were ambushed and Doyle was shot dead.
 (Gary Hutch was shot at the start of the Hutch–Kinahan feud.)